ksai41694-arch/first-repository/README.md

 # first-repository
 this is my first project in git hub.
 <br>
-auther of this account is sai
+auther - sai prashanth
+This program is for learing purpose. thsi is my first project in git (vertion controle system)